-Lidocaine stabilizes the neuronal membrane by inhibiting the ionic fluxes required for the initiation and conduction of impulses thereby, effecting local anesthetic action.
-Local anesthetics of the amide type are thought to act within the sodium channels of the nerve membrane.
+Lidocaine stabilizes the neuronal membrane by inhibiting the ionic fluxes required for the initiation and conduction of impulses, thereby effecting local anesthetic action.

 This monograph has been modified to include the generic and brand name in many instances.

 Additional Xylocaine Viscous Information

 Xylocaine Viscous User Reviews

 Now you can gain knowledge and insight about a drug treatment with Patient Discussions.